manarai/Metabolomic-RNAseq-Integration/README.md

 ### Other notebooks in this repo

-- `multiomics_integration_v2.ipynb` — comprehensive version (~130 cells) with side-by-side comparisons of five DE methods (Welch, Wilcoxon, limma-trend, DESeq2, edgeR), per-replicate-vs-averaging pseudoreplication validation, and an honest discussion of analytical choices.
+- `multiomics_integration_initial.ipynb` — comprehensive version (~130 cells) with side-by-side comparisons of five DE methods (Welch, Wilcoxon, limma-trend, DESeq2, edgeR), per-replicate-vs-averaging pseudoreplication validation, and an honest discussion of analytical choices.
 Useful as a reference / methods supplement.
-- `multiomics_integration_v3.ipynb` — minimal/lean version.
-Same pipeline, ~25 cells, suitable for quick reproduction.
-- `multiomics_integration_notebook.ipynb` — original exploratory draft (kept for history).

 ---